pway123/pg-gmail-to-telegram-notification/README.md

 # Running the project

+1. npm i
-1. sh bin/pull_param.sh
+2. sh bin/pull_param.sh
-2. node index.js (to be a cron schedule)
+3. node index.js (to be a cron schedule)